 An SRC is a course that a student and a faculty member design for a specific area of interest.
 An SRC can only be used for concentration courses and electives.
 This must be a course that is not being offered at PSR or in the Consortium but reflects the focus you are developing in your course of study.
-Once you and the faculty member have identified such an interest, students must fill out a form in the Office of Academic Affairs and procure the signatures of the Dean and the Assistant Dean and Registrar before finalizing plans with the faculty member.
-No more than 3 units of the credits used towards your degree may be filled with an SRC and an SRC can only be used towards elective credits.
+Once you and the faculty member have identified such an interest, students must fill out a form in the Office of Academic with the faculty member.
+No more than 3 units of the credits used towards your degree may be filled with an